-ChatGPT is a chatbot, a program that simulates an online conversation using artificial intelligence (AI) technology.
-The GPT stands for Generative Pre-trained Transformer, and its release has higher education teaching and learning faculty, instructors and staff considering its role in and out of the classroom given the (relative) quality of its responses and potential misuse regarding academic integrity.
+The release and rapid development of ChatGPT, the most familiar Generative AI in higher ed, faculty, instructors and staff throughout higher ed considering its role in and out of the classroom given the (relative) quality of its responses and potential misuse regarding academic integrity.

-CTLA highly recommends all courses have a policy established on the use of AI.
-These three examples can be adapted to best meet an instructor's needs given their discipline and course level.
+CTLA highly recommends all courses have a policy established on the use of Generative AI.
+These three examples, as well as a recommended policy used by the College of Business, can be adapted to best meet an instructor's needs given their discipline and course level.

 The following are additional examples of course policies and assignments developed during the spring semester 2023 ChatGPT and AI Faculty Learning Community.

 - An interim course policy from an English course specifically addressing prohibited submission of ChatGPT text as one's own and requiring proper documentation of ChatGPT use.